sprout2000/leafview/README.md

 ### :computer: macOS & GNU/Linux

-You can download the latest version of _LeafView_ from the releases page here:
+You can download the latest version of _LeafView_ from the releases page here:<br />
 [https://github.com/sprout2000/leafview/releases](https://github.com/sprout2000/leafview/releases)

+- _NOTE: macOS 10.13 or earlier is NOT supported._

-### :desktop_computer: Windows 10 & 11
+### :desktop_computer: Windows 11

 You can get _(or upgrade to)_ the latest version of _LeafView_ via [winget](https://github.com/microsoft/winget-cli):